 A Golf Tournament for the Ages

-The drama didn’t just witness the greatest comeback in U.S. Open history, but it also featured three generations of past and future legends colliding at an inflection point in their remarkable careers.
+The drama didn’t just witness the greatest comeback in U.S. Open history, but it also featured three generations of legends colliding at an inflection point in their remarkable careers.

-At the end of that three-day championship run, the world saw the crowning of a new king, the arrival of a young prodigy, and the exit of a celebrated legend.
+At the end of that three-day championship run, the world saw the crowning of a new king, the arrival of a young prodigy, and the exit of a celebrated master.

 On June 16, 1960, a record number of spectators streamed into the Cherry Hills Country Club to watch the 60th edition of the U.S. Open.
 The warm summer air belied the expansive snow-capped mountains in the distance as one by one, golf’s greatest players of the day took their turn teeing off.